davepack/react-subjects/notes.md

 ## Context
 4 types of state:
 1. shared app state
--  prop state passed to children components
+2.  prop state passed to children components
--  component internal state
+2.  component internal state
--  state that needs to be shared in compound components
+3.  state that needs to be shared in compound components

 Use context as shared internal state for compound components.

-Limit your use of context to small, self-contained pieces like compound components are a decent use case.
+Limit your use of context to small, self-contained pieces.
+Compound components are a decent use case.

 Biggest problem: shouldComponentUpdate

 (OBSERVATION: this.setState callback: had no idea it existed.
 Is it better than await?)

-## Higher Order Components
+## Higher Order Functions || Higher Order Components
-Cool stuff.
+Function that composes any arbitrary component to inject props.

 ## Render Callback || Render Props || Function as Child